Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: Introduction

 \item {\bf SBL-based Framework for Discrete Signal Reconstruction}

 We develop a general SBL-based framework for discrete signal reconstruction.
-The existing SBL-based methods were designed for the sparse signal recovery, and had not been applied for discrete signal reconstruction yet.
-To jointly characterize the finite alphabet feature and reconstruct the unknown signal, we combine the discretization enforcing prior into the SBL-based framework, and then propose an alternating update algorithm based on the variational Bayesian inference (VBI) methodology \cite{tzikas2008variational} to perform the Bayesian inference.
+The existing SBL-based methods were designed for the sparse signal recovery, and have not been applied for discrete signal reconstruction yet.
+To jointly characterize the finite alphabet feature and reconstruct the unknown signal, we combine the discretization enforcing prior into the SBL-based framework, and then propose an algorithm with alternating updates based on the variational Bayesian inference (VBI) methodology \cite{tzikas2008variational} to perform the Bayesian inference.
 The proposed VBI-based method does not impose any restrictions on the measurement matrix.
-Simulation results demonstrate substantial performance improvement for discrete signal reconstruction over the state-of-the-art SOAV optimization methods.
+To the best of our knowledge, the SOAV optimization is the only method for discrete signal reconstruction with non i.i.d.
+Gaussian measurement matrices, but it has several shortcomings.
+Our VBI method can overcome all the shortcomings of the SOAV optimization, and achieve the best performance for non i.i.d.
+Gaussian measurement matrices.
+When the measurement matrix is i.i.d.
+Gaussian distributed, we further embed the generalized approximate message passing (GAMP) \cite{rangan2010generalized} into the VBI-based method to propose a fast GAMP variant.
+It is worth mentioning that the application of VBI or GAMP aims to perform the Bayesian inference with the new discretization enforcing prior.
+Neither application is straightforward, because most of the updating rules for the Bayesian inference are needed to be re-derived in the presence of the new discretization enforcing prior.